elastos/Elastos.DID.Native.SDK/README.md

 #### 4.1 Normal Test

-Run DIDTest as normal module, including dummy test cases and IDChain Transaction test case.
-Run normal module, test case needs spv wallet to pay coins for IDChain Transaction.
-So the first thing is creating spv wallet, detail operation is as follow:
+Run DIDTest as normal module, including dummy test cases and IDChain Transaction test cases.
+Run normal module, test case needs SPV wallet to pay coins for IDChain Transaction.
+So the first thing is creating an SPV wallet.
+Detailed operation is as follow:

 ```shell
 $ ./wallet -d YOUR-WALLET-DATA-DIRECTORY -n NETWOR-NAME